Conditional text

 Conditional text is content within a document that is meant to appear in some renditions of the document, but not other renditions.

 For example, a writer can produce Macintosh and Windows versions of the same software manual by marking Macintosh-specific content as "Macintosh only" and Windows-specific content as "Windows only."
 Everything that is not marked for one platform or the other, appears in the manuals for both platforms.

+In Structured authoring standards such as DITA, conditional text is implemented through profiling attributes such as audience, platform and product, which allow content to be filtered or flagged at publishing time.